June is Immigrant Heritage Month

 Interestingly, some of the states welcoming and benefitting from immigration now were once struggling with the issue, even passing punitive immigration enforcement policies.
 However, many are rethinking their old exclusionary policies and are obtaining the benefits as a result.

-Many of the welcoming cities are also participating in Immigrant Heritage Month activities as another way to bring neighbors together.
+Many of the welcoming cities are also participating in Immigrant Heritage Month activities as another way to bring neighbours together.
 Through events across America, communities will celebrate the contributions that immigrants have made and continue to make to our nation.
 Communities and local governments are taking the lead when it comes to immigration.